 - Heat a soup pot over medium/low heat

-- Add the olive oil, butter, carrots, onion and celery
+- Add the olive oil, butter, carrots, onion, garlic and celery

-- Saute the vegetables for 5-7 minutes until the onion starts looking translucent
+- Saute the vegetables for 5-7 minutes until the onions start looking translucent (adjusting heat if necessary)

-- Add in the salt, a bit of pepper, red pepper flakes, oregano and flour
+- Add in the salt, a bit of pepper, oregano and flour

 - Stir this for 1 minute